google-research/circuit_training/README.md

 *   Download the Circuit Training code.
 *   Install DREAMPlace ([limbo018/DREAMPlace](https://github.com/limbo018/DREAMPlace)).

-Using the code at `HEAD` with the nightly release of TF-Agents is recommended.
+Using the code at `HEAD` with the latest stable release of TF-Agents is recommended.

 ```shell
 # Installs TF-Agents with stable versions of Reverb and TensorFlow 2.x.